People often get the name of this country wrong because it is very confusing. But the names mean different things.

 Over 1,000 years ago, England was split into areas called shires (later known as ‘counties’).
 Each shire had a ‘shire reeve’ who helped maintain the law and collect taxes.
 This is the origin of the word ‘sheriff’.
 Today, sheriffs are still people connected with the law, but their role is different depending on whether you are in England, Wales or Scotland.

 In England and Wales, a High Sheriff is a non-political role that is held for 1 year.
-High Sheriffs are chosen by the Queen and there is one for each county.
+High Sheriffs are chosen by the King and there is one for each county.
 They help support crime prevention, the emergency services and local charities that help vulnerable people.
 High Sheriffs are not paid.

 In Scotland, a sheriff is a type of judge for many types of civil or criminal cases.
 Sheriffs sit in a type of court called a Sheriff Court.
 You can read more about the legal system in the POLICE & LEGAL SYSTEM section.